tek/myo/readme.md

 Parameter values are determined from several sources, in decreasing order of precedence:

+* Overrides from edits in a menu.
+* Overrides from the command option callback.
 * The nvim function `Myo_param_<name>`.
   For example, for the param `{test_case}`, the function `Myo_param_test_case` is called.
 * The nvim variable `<scope>:myo_param_<name>` from the scopes `g:`, `t:`, `w:`, `b:` in that order.